tpeat/model-compression/README.md

 Objective: train ViT > 90% accuracy, then train smaller models (how much smaller?) with various improved architecutres on the output from the larger model, still eval on same withhold set

 Largest baseline tranformer is out of box typically transformer with

-1877258 parameters
+Model Parameters: 2140426

+From config:
 ```
 patch_size = 4   # Size of the patches to be extracted from the images
 dim = 256        # Dimension of the transformer layers